buscaroli/fullstack-app-plain-js/README.md

 - connect the frontend to the backend
 - test both the frontend anf rhe backend

+3. TODO There is a bug that makes `jest --coverage` return a coverage of 0% for the frontend tests.
+I couldn't sort it out but the tests are passing.

 ## 💾 Tech

 ### 🖥 Frontend